Wix Review (2019) — The 10 Key Things You Need To Know

 provide a means to opt in or revoke consent to use of non-essential cookies on a website (and to log that consent).

-Wix lets you the first three requirements easily, although you will need to invest some time and money creating adequate doocuments and crafting data capture forms so that they are fully GDPR compliant.
+Wix lets you the first three requirements fairly easily, although you will need to invest some time and money creating adequate documents and crafting data capture forms so that they are fully GDPR compliant.

 Where Wix currently falls down is on the fourth requirement — cookie consent.
 To ensure GDPR compliance, you need to display a cookie banner to your visitors which